-Based in Melbourne, Australia, Lewis Ingham is a composer primarily working within the fields of notated acoustic music and electroacoustic music.
-His work expands from a conceptual drive inspired by urban life and landscape, as well as evocative imagery and narrative based on human experience, anthropomorphism, and ecology.
+Based in Melbourne, Australia, Lewis Ingham (he/him) is a composer primarily working within the field of notated acoustic music.
 Lewis' compositions have been performed across Australia and the USA, with recent highlights including works for the Melbourne Symphony Orchestra, Ensemble Offspring, Momentum Ensemble (Australian Youth Orchestra), and Hypercube (USA).

 Lewis’ compositional voice is steeped in a modernist aesthetic with a keenness for exploring instrumental colour and unique instrumental groupings; interweaving solo and ensemble gestures; and creating resonant harmony drawing upon diverse influences from Olivier Messiaen to McCoy Tyner.
 His recent musical output has focussed on themes of ecology and climate change, often incorporating climate data into the compositional processes of his texturally and timbrally rich compositions.
 Lewis has been noted for his sensitivity towards orchestration in works for both large and small ensembles, often utilising instrumental colour and timbre as a key part of his conceptually-driven composing.